Introduction

 We don’t know exactly what causes sundowning, but some things may make it more likely to happen.
 These include:

-• A problem with their body clock.
+• There may be a problem with their body clock.
 The body clock is a system in the brain that tells us when to sleep and when to wake up.
 It is affected by light and darkness.
-A person with dementia may have a problem with their body clock, making them feel more awake or alert at night and sleepy or dull during the day.
+People with dementia may have a problem with their body clock, making them feel more awake or alert at night and sleepy or dull during the day.

 • Being tired or sleepy.
 A person with dementia may have trouble sleeping at night or napping too much during the day, making them feel more confused or restless when the sun goes down.

 • Low Light or shadows.
-A person with dementia may not see well in the dark or get confused by the changing light, making them feel more anxious or afraid.
+A person with dementia may not see well in the dark or get confused by the changing light, which can make them feel more anxious or afraid.

 • Having an infection or another illness.
 People with dementia may have a fever, pain, or other symptoms that make them feel more uncomfortable or unwell.
 This can make them more irritable or agitated.